karenpayneoregon/closet-code/DirectoryHelpersLibrary/readme.md

 ﻿# About

-Provides methods to traverse the current folder backwards.
+Provides methods to traverse the current folder backwards and assistance for [globbing](https://docs.microsoft.com/en-us/dotnet/core/extensions/file-globbing) operations